Intersection patterns in spaces with a forbidden homological minor: Homological minors in grid complexes

-The key property of stair convex hull for our purpose is that under some conditions, it behaves like $k$-dimensional simplices with respect to the boundary operator on grid complexes.
-Figure~\ref{fig:boundaries} illustrates this phenomenon in $2$ dimensions.
-To formalize this claim, let us write $(a_1, \dots, \widehat{a_i}, \dots, a_{k+1}) \eqdef (a_1, \dots, a_{i-1}, a_{i+1}, \dots, a_{k+1})$, that is,~$\hat{ }$~denotes coordinates to be omitted.
-(Recall that all homology in this paper has coefficients in $\ZZ_2$.)
+{We start by proving that stair convex chains behave like $k$-dimensional simplices with respect to the boundary operator on grid complexes.
+Figure~\ref{fig:boundaries} illustrates this phenomenon in $2$ dimensions.} To formalize this claim, let us define

+that is,~$\widehat{ }$~denotes the coordinate to be omitted.
+(Recall that all homology in this paper has coefficients in~$\ZZ_2$.)

 \begin{proposition} For integers $m\geq k \geq 1$ and any sequence $a_1 < a_2 < \ldots < a_m$ of elements from $[n]$ we have $\displaystyle\partial\stc^m_k(a_1, \dots, a_{k+1}) = {\sum_{i=1}^{k+1}}\: \stc^m_{k-1}(a_1, \dots, \widehat{a_i}, \dots, a_{k+1})$. \end{proposition}